sum33it/scalpy/README.md

 	>>> pl.show()

-if you want to plot linear matter power spectrum on log scale from k = 0.001 to k = 1.0 at redshift z = 0
+If you want to plot linear matter power spectrum on log scale from k = 0.001 to k = 1.0 at redshift z = 0

 	>>> k = pl.logspace(-3,0,100)
 	>>> P = x.Pk_wh(k,0)